-- the timetable set out in the contract may no longer be achievable (e.g. because the OE needs to register on the OE Register before completion); and/or - completing the transaction without ensuring compliance with the OE Register could give rise to a criminal offence e.g. if it would be in breach of an OE Restriction (or equivalent statutory restriction).
+- the timetable set out in the contract may no longer be achievable (e.g. because the OE needs to register on the OE Register before completion); and/or - completing the transaction without compliance with the OE Register could give rise to a criminal offence e.g. if it would be in breach of an OE Restriction.
+There could also be regulatory/reputational issues.

-The top tips identified in this guide for:
+The top tips identified in this guide are for:

-- · acquiring from an OE (if applicable); and/or - selling to an OE (if applicable).
+- acquiring from an OE (if applicable); and/or - selling to an OE (if applicable).